What's New | Site Map | Print This Page | Contact Us

 weed whacker motor converted to bicycle motor

-When the EGR does not fix the hesatation
+When cleaning the EGR does not fix the hesatation

 Handy use for Aluminum tape.